confluentinc/examples/multiregion/docs/multiregion.rst

      ``multi-region-async-op-under-replicated`` are automatically demoted once the ``west`` region is restored.
 Leader election is not required for this demotion process, it will happen as soon as the failed region is restored.

+   - The C3 topics page is the same as it was at the start of this tutorial.

 .. note::